Interstellar-Network/gh-actions/README.md

 Contains the various actions used by all repositories for the CI.

+NOTE: for easy grepability, please use a branch name like `ci-v4`; this allows to run eg `rg gh-actions --hidden` at the workspace level to check which versions all repos are using.

 ## About caching

 - [GH] DOES NOT share caches at the system level(contrary to Gitlab)